;

 If you currently have kidney dysfunction it is best to talk to your healthcare team about how much if any alcohol you should be drinking.

-3 thoughts on “Alcohol and Kidneys: What it Means for Your Renal Diet”
+3 thoughts on “Alcohol and Kidneys: A Registered Dietitian Perspective”

 1. Hi.
 Love you on dadvice!
 You seem to be completely booked.
 Where can I find a renal dietician in my area?
 Thank you.
 You and James have been so helpful to me.